← back to participant guide

 - Numbered questions are required.
 Bullet-pointed prompts under each are optional probes.

-1. **Who are you, in one paragraph?** Include your title, what you actually do day-to-day, and one piece of background that shapes how you write.
+1. **Who are you, in one paragraph?** Include your title and what you actually do day-to-day.
 Example: *"I run global supply chain for a 60-year-old fragrance house.
 I spent ten years at the Federal Reserve before that.
 I write like a central banker — short sentences, no adjectives, a comma where most people would use a period."*

 2. **Five adjectives that describe your tone.** Be honest about how you actually sound, not how you wish you sounded.

 3. **Paste three sentences from emails you sent in the last week.** Real ones.
-Not aspirational ones.
+Not aspirational.

 4. **Three sentences you would NEVER write.** Phrases that make you wince.